benhoyt/benhoyt.github.com/writings/2020-07-01-generics-in-go.md

     }
 </pre>

 <p>In practice, a <tt>constraints</tt> package would probably be added to the standard library which pre-defined common constraints like <tt>Ordered</tt>.
-Type lists allow you to write generic functions which use built-in operators:</p>
+Type lists allow developers to write generic functions which use built-in operators:</p>

 <pre>
     // Smallest returns the smallest element in a slice of "ordered" values.